michaelpopp/sda-bot/README.md

 -----Commands for users-----
 .hello : displays a greeting from the bot.
 Saying hello twice provides a different
 greeting.
+.ping : Will ping the bot and return the latency in milliseconds.

 -----Developer Notes-----
 Token for the bot is accessed in a dot env file located in the root directory.
 You